nanderson815/atlanta-triathlon-club/src/pages/index.md

 accentimage: /img/topography.png
 subheading: Powered by
 mainpitch:
-  title: WELCOME TO ATLANTA TRI CLUB
+  title: Welcome to Atlanta Tri Club!
   description: "If you’re looking for sprint triathlon training in Atlanta, you’ve
     come to the right place.
 Atlanta Tri Club is a community of athletes of all ages and experience levels.
 Our members train for sprint triathlons through